lortza/product_pricing/README.md

 ### Complete

-- Basic MVC and db relationships for manufacturers, components, pricing, products
+- Basic MVC and db relationships for
+  - manufacturers
+  - components
+  - pricing
+  - products
+- Join table and relationships for components_products
 - Install Bootstrap
 - Test out functionality as a user